daisy-carolin/daisy-carolin/README.md

 <p align="center">
   🍀 Currently working as a Django developer<br>
   🔭 I’m currently working on a clinical management system<br>
-  🌱 I’m currently learning Odoo<br>
+  🌱 I’m currently learning Odoo and enhancing my skills in ERP and CRM<br>
-  👯 I’m looking to collaborate on Python/Django Projects<br>
+  👯 I’m looking to collaborate on Python/Django projects<br>
-  🤔 I’m looking for help with Learning Java for Backend<br>
+  🤔 I’m looking for help with learning Java for backend development<br>
   😄 Pronouns: She/Her
 </p>